You got a little hot and heavy in the heat of the moment, and now, there’s evidence of it for all to see — right there on your neck.

 “A hickey is a stain in the second layer of the skin, called the dermis,” explains Dr. Vij.
 “Any abrasive treatment of the skin like scrubbing with toothpaste or trying to scratch off the discoloration would be too superficial to impact the hickey.
 And it could even make the problem more apparent with scratches, bleeding, additional discoloration and scar formation.”

 Instead, Dr. Vij shares his top tips for minimizing your hickey’s appearance as it heals.

 Your best bet is to treat your hickey with good old-fashioned warm compresses.

-“Warm compresses can help open up your body’s blood vessels and break down the stain, taking away the red blood cells that have spilled out from the blood vessels and into your skin,” Dr. Vij explains.
+“Warm compresses can help open up your body’s blood vessels and break down the stain, taking away the red blood cells that have spilled out from the blood vessels and into your skin,” he explains.

 You can do the following method as many as four times a day throughout the duration of your hickey:

-In addition to the warm compress method, you can apply the following gels or creams to your hickey to help speed the healing process:
+In addition to the warm compress method, you can apply gels or creams that contain the following ingredients to help speed up the healing process:

 Some sources suggest applying aloe vera, which can calm skin inflammation (as in the case of sunburns), but Dr. Vij says it’s not actually much help on hickeys.

 “With a hickey, there’s not that much skin inflammation,” he says.
 “It’s just slight trauma.”